Skip to main content

 Now Open on The Venetian Casino Floor

-Via Via is the newest “must-try” food hall in Vegas and home to buzzed-about venues such as All’Antico Vinaio, Howlin’ Ray’s, Scarr’s Pizza, B.S.
+Via Via is the newest “must-try” food hall in Las Vegas and home to buzzed-about venues such as All’Antico Vinaio, Howlin’ Ray’s, Scarr’s Pizza, B.S.
 Taqueria, Close Company, Ivan Ramen, and Turkey and the Wolf.
-Blending the historic charm of Venice and the vibrant soul of Las Vegas, Via Via invites guests to embark on a casual culinary journey; capturing the feeling of discovering amazing food in small, eclectic, and unique locations.
+Blending the historic charm of Venice and the vibrant soul of Las Vegas, Via Via invites guests to embark on a casual culinary journey, capturing the feeling of discovering amazing food in small, eclectic, and unique locations.

 By taking a modern approach to a food court and blending Venetian charm with Vegas flair, Via Via invites food lovers to explore an immersive setting that captures the joy of discovery in every bite.
 Las Vegas, get ready to mangia!